Prized prospect Jasson Domínguez becomes youngest Yankees player to homer in 1st big league at-bat

 “I think he’s going to be a really good player,” Boone said.
 “I really do.
 (He’s) not a finished product.
 And we’ll see how his journey goes.
 He’s obviously a very young man, super talented.
 I think when we look up in several years, we’re going to see a really good player in front of us and he gets to start to write that script, in the big leagues anyway, starting today.”

-The 24-year-old Wells singled off Verlander in his first plate appearance.
-Wells hit .254 with five homers and 20 RBIs in 33 games for Scranton/Wilkes-Barre.
+The 24-year-old Wells hit .254 with five homers and 20 RBIs in 33 games for Scranton/Wilkes-Barre.
 He was a first-round draft pick out of Arizona in 2020.

 Domínguez had a bunch of friends and family members in Houston for Friday night's game, including his mother and father and some aunts and uncles.